minprog/programmeren-1/lectures/05 Data Structures/index.md

     *   We start this struct with `typedef struct node` so that we can refer to a `node` inside our struct.

 *   We can build a linked list in code starting with our struct.
-First, we’ll want to remember an empty list, so we can use the null pointer: `node *list = NULL;`.
+First, we'll want to remember an empty list, so we can use the null pointer: `node *list = NULL;`.

-*   To add an element, first we’ll need to allocate some memory for a node, and set its values:
+*   To add an element, first we'll need to allocate some memory for a node, and set its values:

         node *n = malloc(sizeof(node));
         // We want to make sure malloc succeeded in getting memory for us: